RivenHexagon/NNF/PodCast-Ep3-13.md

  1. Currency pair.
  2. Long or short.
- 3. Amount of ***net*** **pips** gained or lost. *Net* pips since we take profit about half ways throuh.
+ 3. Amount of ***net*** **pips** gained or lost. *Net* pips since we take profit about half way through.
  4. A link to a screenshot of the trade, with a line drawn where entered and exited.
     Helps to evaluate *take profit, stop loss, and timing of those*.
  5. In **comments** profits or losses (expected, by following your system) don't get a comment.
-Take note of mistakes, like getting emotional, deviating from the system, trading a news event, ignoring an indicator.
+Take notes of mistakes, like getting emotional, deviating from the system, trading a news event, ignoring an indicator.

 ## [Episode 12](https://nononsenseforex.podbean.com/e/ep12-is-forex-recession-proof/ "Ep 12 - Is FX Recession-Proof?") / [[Blog]](http://nononsenseforex.com/forex-q-and-a-podcast/is-forex-a-recession-proof-investment/ "Ep 12 - Blog")
 ### Is Forex Recession-Proof?
-### Answer: *Yes **
+### Answer: *Yes\**

-*   The merket keep going the way it always did, even in a recession: one currency vs. another.
+*   The market keeps going the way it always did, even in a recession: one currency vs. another.
-*   \* Due to the variety of currency pairs, FX seems intrinsically divertsified.
+*   \* Due to the variety of currency pairs, FX seems intrinsically diversified.
 But you're only beeing paid out in one currency!
 Turn some of the money into other currencies and have them physically with you.
 VP has **USD, CHF and CNY in cash**!
-*   But have a plan in place for such events.
+*   But have a plan in place for bad events.
 Have money in different places.
 Buy precious metals.
 *   Stocks, Real Estate and most investments are helples to the market's doing.
-*   Ray Dalio, How The Economics Machine Works: <https://youtu.be/PHe0bXAIuk0>
+*   Blog Supplemental: Ray Dalio, How The Economics Machine Works: <https://youtu.be/PHe0bXAIuk0>
-*   Peter Schiff, Making the Dollar Weak Again: <https://youtu.be/-1zENR5iW3k>
+*   Blog Supplemental: Peter Schiff, Making the Dollar Weak Again: <https://youtu.be/-1zENR5iW3k>

 ## [Episode 13](https://nononsenseforex.podbean.com/e/ep13-trading-psychology-3-things-you-must-have-to-go-pro/ "Ep 13 - Trading Psychology") / [[Blog]](http://nononsenseforex.com/trading-psychology/forex-trading-psychology/ "Ep 13 - Blog")
 ### Trading Psychology - 3 Things You Must Have To Go Pro
 ### Answer: *See qualities below*

- 1. **Initiative** - be a doer.
+ 1. **Initiative** - be a maker.
  2. **Discipline** - stick to the plan, don't be emotional.
 Even keep your phone away when you trade.
  3. **Patience**